Using GPU

 Hardware

-Currently there are two GPU nodes:
+Currently there are two pure GPU nodes, the OS is Ubuntu 20.04:

 Cluster